 It is the Commission's opinion that you should not accept a contribution or arrange for a contribution to a party, committee, or person engaging in communications concerning a local public official or candidate for local public office in exchange for your action, inaction, or promises to take or refrain from action.
 The Commission also advises that you should not accept a contribution to your federal committee if it would appear to a reasonable person that it was being given to influence his or her actions or judgment as a local public official or where it would appear to a reasonable person that you were being rewarded for past action.
 Further, the Commission advises that you should not use your position in such a way that would result in financial gain or a substantial benefit to you, your immediate family member, or an organization with which you are associated.
-If a matter arises where you, an immediate family member, or an organization for guidance concerning whether you should act on that matter.
+If a matter arises where you, an immediate family member, or an organization you are associated with has a substantial financial interest, or if your use of your local office would result in a substantial benefit, you should contact the Commission for guidance concerning whether you should act on that matter.

-concerning whether you should det on that matter?
-RA-2020-30 Conflict of Interest Withdrawn This request for or an advisory opinion was withdrawn prior to any opin ion being issued.
-RA-2020-31 School Board Member Applying for Position with Withdrawn Community Partner
+RA-2020-30 Conflict of Interest Withdrawn This request for an advisory opinion was withdrawn prior to any opinion being issued.

+RA-2020-31 School Board Member Applying for Position with Withdrawn